 Through repeat visitation and year-long programs, RENEW encourages and elevates participants’ comfort levels with their natural world, ultimately bolstering involvement of individuals to improve their lives, community, and environment.
-In the past year, we’ve developed signature programs through partnerships that brings RENEW to youth in Wilmington including:
+In the past two years, we’ve developed signature programs through partnerships that brings RENEW to youth in Wilmington including:

 - Green Jobs